 The diagnostic processes for both degenerative disc disease and a herniated disc include a range of methods that confirm the disc as the pain source, as well as the mechanics and anatomy behind how pain is occurring.

 In This Article:

-Only then can an effective treatment plan for the patient be prescribed, whether that entails treating a pinched nerve from a herniated disc, disc pain from a degenerative disc disease, or some other condition.
+Only then can an effective treatment plan be prescribed, whether that entails treating a pinched nerve from a herniated disc, disc pain from degenerative disc disease, or another condition.